xinqianx/CourseProject/README.md

 Given the goal of the hyperlink classification, we first remove stop words and extract english words only.

 ### Data Mining
-For the text data from the above step, we decide a threshold which depends on the length of the url text data size.
+For the text data from the above step, we decided a changeable threshold which depends on the length of the url text data size.
 Similar to IDF, we set bigger threshold value for larger data set and smaller one for smaller data set.

-We utilize a pre-trained model and nltk library to find the top frequent key phrases.
+In the end,we utilize a pre-trained model and nltk library to find the top frequent key phrases.
+The top keywords return to the user to help him or her make decision whether this url is interesting to him or her.
+The categories identified for the url can also assist users to identify whether they may like the link.
+For the sentiment analysis, we make judgement about the url which will also be a good reference for users.

 ## References
 https://www.nltk.org/